-The Session of certifies that, a has received special instruction in the fall having made public profession of faith, hadmitted to the full privileges and responsible. ith and teaching of the Church, and, nas on this day of been Minister Session Clerk 2.
-OF ELDERSHIP THE UNITING PRESBYTERIAN CH URCH IN SOUTHERN AFRICA CERTIFICATE OF ORDINATION /INDUCTION OF AN ELDER It is hereby certified in the name and by a was ordained as an Elder on at this Congregation on and become Congregation at the present date. t and was inducted a an Elder of mes a member of Session of this Session Clerk 3.
-PROBATIONER'S LICENCE THE UNITING PRESBYTERIAN CHURCH IN SOUTHERN AFRICA LICENCE TO PREAC H THE GOSPEL This is to certify that Probationer, havir education required for admission to the Church in Southern Africa, has been place Presbytery (as prescribed in Chapter 17) the gospel to Congregations of the Church.
-Ministry of The Uniting Presbyterian d under the care and discipline of this education required for admission to the Church in Southern Africa, has been place Presbytery (as prescribed in Chapter 17) Ministry of The Uniting Presbyterian d under the care and discipline of this and has been duly licensed to preach
+has received special instruction in the having made public profession of fait , a baptised member of Christ's Church, e faith and teaching of the Church, and, th, has on this day of been responsibilities of membership in Christ's

+Minister Session Clerk

+2. OF ELDERSHIP

+THE UNITING PRESBYTERIAN I CHURCH IN SOUTHERN AFRICA

+CERTIFICATE OF ORDINATI ON/INDUCTION OF AN ELDER

+was ordained as an Elder on by authority of Session that Mr/Mrs/Miss at and was inducted a an Elder of ecomes a member of Session of this

+Session Clerk

+3. PROBATIONER'S LICENCE

+THE UNITING PRESBYTERIAN CHURCH IN SOUTHERN AFRICA

+LICENCE TO PR EACH THE GOSPEL

+education required for admission to Church in Southern Africa, has been p naving completed the academic theological the Ministry of The Uniting Presbyterian laced under the care and discipline of this 17) and has been duly licensed to preach rch.

+This Certificate is valid until

+Moderator Clerk